 Posttraumatic Growth Inventory (PTGI) (Tedeschi & Calhoun, 1996).
 This inventory is composed of 21 items that assess the positive changes that can be experienced by people after suffering a traumatic or adverse event, using a 0-5 scale (0 = "I did not experience this change at all"; 5 = "I experienced this change to a great extent").
-A global score can be calculated by adding together the scores obtained on all the responses, where high scores indicate a higher degree of perceived posttraumatic growth.
-High internal consistency levels for have been found (Tedeschi & Calhoun 1996; So-kum Tang, 2007, Ho, Wing Chu & Yiu 2008).
+It includes 5 scales indicating different growth dimensions: related to others (7 items), new possibilities (5 items), personal strengths (4 items), spiritual changes (2 items), and life appreciation (3 items).
+Furthermore, a global score can be calculated by adding together the scores obtained on all the responses.
+High internal consistency levels for the 5 scales and for the total score have been found (Tedeschi & Calhoun 1996; So-kum Tang, 2007, Ho, Wing Chu & Yiu 2008).
+High scores on this inventory indicate a higher degree of perceived posttraumatic growth.
 Preliminary data validation of the PTGI adaptation in a Spanish clinical sample with AD and CG (Molés, Quero, Nebot, Rachyla & López, 2014) showed high internal consistency (0.92) and test-retest reliability (0.95).

 Maladjustment Scale (MS) (Adapted from Echeburúa, Corral & Fernández-Montalvo, 2000).
 This instrument assesses the level of impairment that the problem and its consequences are causing in the patient's different life areas (work, social life, leisure, partner, family, and global impairment), using 0-8 scales where 0 indicates "Not impaired" and 8 indicates "severely impaired".
 This scale offers good psychometric properties, and it is sensitive to the effects of treatment.
-In the present study, only global impairment is presented.
+In the present study, only global impairment is presented